Study Tour

 5:30 p.m. - 6:00 p.m.

-Transfer to CRAFT Beer Market Toronto
+Bus to Craft Beer Market Toronto

 6:00 p.m. - 9:00 p.m.